Tour Start Dates

 Day 4: North Serengeti – Central Serengeti

-After breakfast depart to the Central Serengeti via Lobo with packed lunch.
+After breakfast on your 10 Day Great Migration Safari to Serengeti – Dry Season, you will depart to the Central Serengeti via Lobo with packed lunch.
 Lobo is another part of the Northern Serengeti where less visited.
 Game driving at Lobo maximize chances of seeing a lot more.
 Lunch at the bush when you build up an appetite.
 After lunch, we carry on with the game on your way to the central.
 Dinner & overnight – Kati Kati tented camp

 Day 5: Central Serengeti